-Coronavirus lockdown likely to be extended, Cabinet minister says
+Coronavirus lockdown likely to be extended, cabinet minister says

 "It's only prudent that on an ongoing basis we review them after three weeks."

-Wales has already announced an extension of lockdown measures, and Welsh health minister Vaughan Gething said there is “virtually zero prospect” of experts advising UK-wide measures can be eased yet.
+Mr Dowden insisted the reason to hold off on making the decision until next week was because they were following the "proper process", and not because ministers are waiting for the return of the PM, who he described as doing "reasonably well" in a stable condition.

-Chancellor Rishi Sunak refused to “speculate” about the future of the lockdown, instead confirming there would be a review of the measures “in and around three weeks” after they started.
+Wales has already announced an extension of lockdown measures, and Welsh health minister Vaughan Gething said there is "virtually zero prospect" of experts advising that UK-wide measures can be eased yet, which he said would remain in place for "a number of weeks".

-The three-week mark will be reached on Easter Monday, while legislation designed to assist with the containment must also be reviewed at least once every 21 days – with the first due to be carried out by April 16 at the latest.
+The PM committed to a review at the three-week mark, which will be reached on Monday, but Downing Street now says it will take place "on or around" that point.

-Mr Sunak sidestepped questions about the prospect of different parts of the UK emerging from the lockdown at different times.
+Emergency legislation designed to assist with Covid-19's containment must also be reviewed at least once every 21 days - with the first due to be carried out by April 16 at the latest.

-Deputy chief scientific adviser Professor Dame Angela McLean, addressing the same question, said she suspected “simple strategies might well turn out to be the best to use”.
+Chancellor Rishi Sunak earlier sidestepped questions about the prospect of different parts of the UK emerging from the lockdown at different times.

-Work and Pensions Secretary Therese Coffey said Britons have responded “really well” to the measures but told ITV’s Peston: “It’s not a case of just throwing that away but in making sure, as we have done every step of the way in our plan, we listen to our experts, we come to a judgment and more of that will be discussed (on Thursday).”
+Deputy chief scientific adviser Professor Dame Angela McLean said she suspected "simple strategies might well turn out to be the best to use".

-Debate about the lockdown took place as Downing Street offered more hopeful news about the Prime Minister.
+Debate about the restrictions took place as Downing Street offered more hopeful news about the PM's condition in St Thomas's Hospital on Wednesday.

 Number 10 said Mr Johnson remains in intensive care but is making "steady progress", with further updates expected on Thursday.

-Mr Sunak said the PM was “sitting up in bed” and “engaging positively” with the medics treating him for Covid-19 at St Thomas’s Hospital in London on Wednesday.
+Mr Sunak had said the PM was "sitting up in bed" and "engaging positively" with the medics treating him for Covid-19.

 But the boost came as the nation saw its record number of deaths in hospitals, with a rise of 938 taking the toll to at least 7,097, according to Department of Health figures.